cloudevents/spec/cloudevents/primer.md

 Security principles with regards to CloudEvents.
 Every implementor has a different principle for enhancing their security model.
-We leave it up to the implementor of the spec to provide additional details for hardening their security model as an extension field, which can be furthermore interpreted by the components implemented by the implementor of the specification themselves.
-However, if the community observes a pattern in usage of certain extension fields, as a standard way to deal with the topic of data integrity.
-In that case, such extension fields can be declared as official extension to the CloudEvent specification.
+We leave it up to the implementor of the spec to provide additional details for hardening their security model as an extension attribute, which can be furthermore interpreted by the components implemented by the implementor of the specification themselves.
+However, if the community observes a pattern in usage of certain extension attributes, as a standard way to deal with the topic of data integrity.
+In that case, such extension attributes can be declared as official extensions to the CloudEvent specification.

 ## Architecture